 What are the risks of drinking spoiled milk?

-"Typically, if you ingest enough spoiled milk, it can basically take a really, really bad toll on your gastrointestinal tract," Dr. Sonpal says.
+"Typically, if you ingest enough spoiled milk, it can take a toll on your gastrointestinal tract," Dr. Sonpal says.
 So, depending on how much expired milk you sipped, your symptoms may include vomiting, cramping, and diarrhea for a period of time from hours to days, says the gastroenterologist.

 What do I do if I drank spoiled milk?